aarushkmalhotra/aarushkmalhotra.github.io/README.md

-# SourceCraft - A Modern Developer Portfolio
+# Aarush's Portfolio - A Modern Developer Portfolio

-SourceCraft is a multi-page developer portfolio built with Next.js, TypeScript, and Tailwind CSS.
+Aarush's Portfolio is a multi-page developer portfolio built with Next.js, TypeScript, and Tailwind CSS.
 It's designed to be minimalist, modern, and easily deployable to GitHub Pages.

 ![SourceCraft Screenshot](https://picsum.photos/seed/readme/1200/800)
 _A placeholder for your portfolio's screenshot._